 The resulting images showed how the brain’s visual cortex, which normally receives and processes information from the eyes, begins to communicate with a wide range of other brain regions under the effects of LSD.
 This means that many brain regions that aren’t normally involved in vision suddenly contribute to visual processing, which explains why people tend to experience dreamlike hallucinations when they use the drug.

 “We observed brain changes under LSD that suggested our volunteers were ‘seeing with their eyes shut’ – albeit they were seeing things from their imagination rather than from the outside world.
 We saw that many more areas of the brain than normal were contributing to visual processing under LSD – even though the volunteers’ eyes were closed.
 Furthermore, the size of this effect correlated with volunteers’ ratings of complex, dreamlike visions,” explained Carhart-Harris.

-While there’s plenty more work to be done before the effects of LSD are fully understood, this research marks a watershed moment in the history of psychedelic science, illuminated key pathways towards increasing the wellbeing of humanity through the use of these compounds.
+While there’s plenty more work to be done before the effects of LSD are fully understood, this research marks a watershed moment in the history of psychedelic science, illuminated key mechanisms via which psychedelics may transiently alter normal brain function and exert their therapeutic action.

 Amanda Feilding, founder and co-director of the Beckley/Imperial Research Programme, summed up the significance of this research by stating that “we are finally unveiling the brain mechanisms underlying the potential of LSD, not only to heal, but also to deepen our understanding of consciousness itself.”

 The results of this study were first revealed to the world at the prestigious Royal Society in London, where Amanda Feilding and co-researchers Professor David Nutt and Dr Robin Carhart-Harris addressed the global media as well as members of the public about our groundbreaking findings.